-Recognized as a national leader in clinical education by U.S. News & World Report, the University of Baltimore School of Law excels at preparing students for public interest careers.
-In fact, the National Jurist magazine recognized the School of Law as a Top 15 Law School to start a career as a prosecutor or public defender.
+The University of Baltimore School of Law excels at preparing students for public-interest careers.
+In fact, the National Jurist magazine in 2011 recognized the School of Law as a Top 15 Law School to start a career as a prosecutor or public defender.

-The School of Law has a vibrant public interest community of faculty, staff and students who devote time to public interest issues and causes.
-The University of Baltimore Students for Public Interest (UBSPI) is an active student organization that sponsors an Annual Public Interest Auction to raise money for summer public interest grants.
-UBSPI and the Law Career Development Office host a number of public interest career networking events each year, including the Annual Public Interest Wine and Cheese Night, to connect law students with practicing public interest attorneys.
+The School of Law has a vibrant public-interest community of faculty, staff and students who devote time to public-interest issues and causes.
+The University of Baltimore Students for Public Interest (UBSPI) is an active student organization that sponsors an annual public-interest auction to raise money for summer public-interest grants.
+UBSPI and the Law Career Development Office hold a number of public-interest career networking events each year, including the Annual Public Interest Wine and Cheese Night, to connect law students with practicing public-interest attorneys.